mattermost/docs/source/administration/upgrade.rst

      wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz

 #.
 Confirm no other Mattermost zip folders exist in your ``/tmp`` directory.
-If another version's zip file does exist, delete or rename the file
+If another version's zip file does exist, delete or rename the file.

    .. code-block:: sh